omniaintranet/OmniaDocsG2/general-assets/layout-explorer/page-layout/layout-theming/index.rst

 Layout theming
 ================

-Here you can choose to set a custom theme for this page.
+Here you can choose to set a custom theme for this page or page type.

 .. image:: layout-theming.png